-5.7 Is there a time limit for enforcement of merger control legislation?
+5.9 Is there a time limit for enforcement of merger control legislation?

 Proceedings for pursuing undertakings found in infringement of the competition rules are subject to limitation periods of three and five years, depending on the gravity of the infringement.
 Similarly, the limitation period set out for fines is three to five years (depending on its value) from the date on which the decision determining its application becomes final or res judicata, meaning that in principle, once this period has elapsed, companies can no longer be pursued for not complying with the Authority decision.
-Time limitation periods may however be suspended or interrupted according to the provisions of the Misdemeanours Act.
+Those limitation periods may be suspended or interrupted according to the provisions of the Misdemeanours Act.
+However, the nullity of a concentration implemented in breach of the Act (see question 3.3 above) can be invoked before the Portuguese courts by any person with standing without any limitation in time.